theignetwork/ig-career-coach/knowledge-bases/IG-Insider-Briefs-Knowledge-Base.md

 - Why it works
 - Expected output

-**Recent Example:**
+**Recent Example of a Prompt Template WITHIN Insider Briefs:**
+**"LinkedIn Profile Mission Statement Optimizer"**
+⚠️ IMPORTANT: This is a PROMPT TEMPLATE that members receive as part of Insider Briefs subscriptions, NOT a standalone tool in The IG Network.

-**"LinkedIn Profile Mission Statement Optimizer"** Prompt that rewrites About section using mission statement approach, skill-story integration, quantified wins, and forward-looking goals.
+The prompt helps rewrites About section using mission statement approach, skill-story integration, quantified wins, and forward-looking goals.

 **Why It Matters:**
 Most members don't know how to effectively prompt AI tools.
 This gives them battle-tested prompts they can use immediately.

 **How AI Should Reference:**
 "The Insider Briefs include ready-to-use prompts in each edition.
-For example, there's one for..."
+For example, there's one for optimizing your LinkedIn About section..."

+❌ **DO NOT say:** "We have a LinkedIn Profile Optimizer tool" - this does not exist as a standalone tool ✅ **DO say:** "The Insider Briefs include a LinkedIn profile prompt template that..."

 ---